Fr4nKB/Glyphify/README.md

 ## Compatibility
 The app has been tested on Nothing Phone(1), Phone(2) and Phone(2a).

-## BETA features usage:
-The following features will be in BETA until Nothing give's an API key, for both of these to work you first need to go into developer settings and activate `Glyph Interface debug mode`
-- Phone(2a)'s battery indicator: set Glyphify to `Unrestricted` battery usage (this is will prevent Android from killing the foreground service).
-When you plug the power, the phone is laying horizontal and you wiggle it you will see the battery indicator.
-- Extended Nothing Essential notifications: go into the `Notifications` tab on the app, grant the permissions and select the zones you are interested in

 ## Donors

 A huge thanks to everyone which believes in this project and shows it by donating: